Georgia · Close Protection & Executive Security

 Planning travel to Tbilisi?
 Speak with a security consultant.

-Tbilisi has emerged as a significant hub for international business in the South Caucasus, a function both of Georgia’s improving investment climate and the disruption caused by Russia’s 2022 invasion of Ukraine, which redirected substantial business activity through Georgia.
+Tbilisi has emerged as a significant hub for international business in the South Caucasus, a function both of Georgia’s improving investment climate and the disruption caused by Russia’s 2022 invasion of Ukraine, which redirected substantial business and human capital through Georgia.
+The city’s security environment reflects this new prominence: broadly manageable for standard business visits, with specific considerations for a growing population of higher-profile principals.

 The security landscape

-Georgia’s overall security environment is moderate rather than high.
-Tbilisi functions as a normal city for most business purposes.
-The Georgian state maintains order effectively in urban areas.
-The primary security considerations are regional: the unresolved conflicts with Russia, the proximity of genuinely dangerous areas (South Ossetia, Abkhazia), and the political volatility that has produced significant street demonstrations.
+Georgia’s overall security environment is moderate.
+Tbilisi functions as a normal city for most business purposes: the Georgian state maintains order effectively in urban areas, crime rates are low by European standards, and emergency services are functional.
+The primary security considerations are regional and political, not criminal.

 Threat Profile